vasole/pymca/doc/source/training/tertiary/index.rst

 |img1|

 Obviously it may happen that the element i excite in turn other element up to a non-negligible amount and so son.
-PyMca can account for this processes using two totally different approaches.
+PyMca can account for these processes using two totally different approaches.
 One based on the use of analytical formulae and one based on the use of a Monte Carlo code.

 The analytical approach implemented in PyMca makes use of the `formulation of D.K.G. de Boer  <https://doi.org/10.1002/xrs.1300190312>`_ that is well adapted for its use with multiple-layer samples.